tapyu/c-and-cpp-lessons/README.md

 ## **What are pointers?**

 In `C` and `C++`, pointers are variables that store memory addresses as their values.
 In essence, it "points" to the location in memory where a specific piece of data is stored.
-Pointers provide a way to indirectly access and manipulate data in memory.
+Pointers provide a way to indirectly access and manipulate data in memory (see `./basic-functionality/main.c`).

 ---